-The City of Portsmouth has embarked upon a project to replace “Visual Labels” which were scattered throughout Portsmouth’s historic downtown.
+The City of Portsmouth continues to add historic markers to the collection of history signs scattered throughout Portsmouth’s historic downtown.

 The original historic markers were fabricated using a “Metalphoto” process in which photographic images and typewritten text were transferred onto photosensitive aluminum sheets.
-The titles of some of the markers included well-known historical neighborhoods such as Puddledock, as well as some more obscure homes, like the Morgan Oratorical Academy said to be “the first structure deliberately adapted for music and plays in New Hampshire”.
-Other sign topics include “The First Chapel”, “The Great Fires of Portsmouth”, “South Ropewalk”, “South Mills”, and “Franklin Foundry” to name a few.
+The titles of some of the markers included well-known historical neighborhoods such as Puddle Dock, as well as long-absent buildings like the Morgan Oratorical Academy said to be “the first structure deliberately adapted for music and plays in New Hampshire.”
+Other sign topics include “The First Chapel”, “The Great Fires of Portsmouth”, “South Ropewalk”, “South Mills”, and “Franklin Foundry.”